Skip to content

 What the Calculator Does Not Model

 Installation complications in older buildings (asbestos remediation, structural issues, heritage restrictions).
 Quality variation in installation (poorly installed insulation can reduce savings by 30-50% below theoretical).
-Moisture management in walls that needs proper detailing.
+Moisture management in walls that requires proper detailing.
 Ventilation changes required in tightly-insulated homes.
 Government grants that may reduce the cost input significantly.
 HVAC downsizing savings if insulation enables a smaller heating or cooling system.

-Common Home Insulation Calculation Mistakes
+Patterns Commonly Observed in Home Insulation Calculation

 Example Scenario